 The purpose of Article 3 was to compare the impact of MI-via-CALC with the LEARN Program on the quality of life and self-esteem of participants during the intervention, and three- and six-months following its completion.
 Significant improvements to both dimensions were observed across the groups between baseline and the follow-up periods.
 Article 4 compared the effectiveness of the interventions from a self-management perspective on anthropometric, blood lipid profiles, and dietary risk factors associated with the development of type 2 diabetes.
 A qualitative exploration of participants’ experiences was also undertaken.
 A significant time effect was observed for weight with the LEARN group decreasing more than the MI-via-CALC group during the intervention while MI-via-CALC participants decreased their calories consumed more than LEARN participants during this same time.
 Qualitatively, the MI-via-CALC group focused on self-understanding, and -responsibility as primary outcomes of their experience; the LEARN group stressed their appreciation of practical knowledge gained.

 This is the largest MI-via-CALC study conducted to date and the first to incorporate specific measures of physiological determinants, and a validated comparison group.
 MI-via-CALC compared favourably with LEARN as a treatment for obesity indicating that both are warranted in isolation or in combination with one another.
 The best fit and unique contributions of each approach should be considered when working with this population.

 Pearson, Erin S., "The Change Program: Comparing an Interactive Versus Prescriptive Telephone-Based Behavioural Intervention on the Psychological and Physiological Profiles of University Students with Obesity" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
-Paper 740.
+Electronic Thesis and Dissertation Repository.
+740.